open-sdg/open-sdg/docs/translation.md

         1-1-1.yml
 ```

-Note that unlike with the "translations" folder above, the source language is not in a subfolder.
+**Important note**: Unlike with the "translations" folder above, the source language is *not* in a subfolder.
+The source language (English) is in the root "meta" folder.
 In other words, notice how there is no English (en) subfolder.

 The contents of these YAML files are what you might expect -- key/value pairs connecting metadata fields/codes with the content.
 For example: